Nanofus/novel.js/README.md

 - `soundSettings`:
   - `soundVolume` - A float between 0 and 1.
 The volume of all sound effects.
   - `musicVolume` - A float between 0 and 1.
 The music's volume.
   - `defaultClickSound` - A sound's name.
-If specified, this sound is played when clicking any choice.
+If defined, this sound is played when clicking any choice.
 	- `defaultScrollSound` - A sound's name.
 The default scrolling sound.
 If not defined, no sound is played.

 #### Sounds